Prices & information

 1,50 €

-Holders of a GEOcard or a KulturCard of the Wissenschaftliche Buchgesellschaft (WBG) receive a 50% discount on the regular admission price for adults.
+The prices are valid from 1.1.2024.
+Photography and filming in the exhibition is permitted for private purposes only.
+Publication, transfer to third parties and commercial use is prohibited.
+Instead of the headphones provided in the exhibition, visitors can also use their own devices with a 3.5mm jack plug at the listening stations.
+Alternatively, headphones can be purchased for €3.00 at the cash desk.
+Holders of a GEOcard receive a 50% discount on the regular admission price for adults.
 This discounted price is only valid for the cardholder on presentation of the membership card and only for the visit to the permanent exhibition.
 Holders of the Weser-Kurier’s subscription card receive a 20% discount on the regular admission price on Sundays and Mondays.
 The discount price is valid only on presentation of the subscription card and only for the visit to the permanent exhibition.
-Holders of the Weser-Elbe Sparkasse's Giro Xtra card receive until December 31st, 2022 a discount of 3 € on the regular admission price or a discount of 5 € on a family ticket.
-The discount price is valid only on presentation of the Giro Xtra card and only for the visit to the permanent exhibition.
-It can't be combined with other discounts.
+The Bremer FreiKarte and the Bremerhaven KuS-Vorteilsapp can be used by holders for visiting the permanent exhibition in accordance with the respective regulations.

 You can order gift certificates for the German Emigration Center via info@dah-bremerhaven.de.